-As we look into fiscal 2017 and beyond we see a sizeable project pipeline in both enterprise solutions across the Group and further growth in the content services segment, combined with continued solid momentum in both Real Time Processing and Back Office Service segments.
-We expect the business to continue to increase revenue efficiently as the revised structure and new initiatives continue to take effect in the content delivery segment.
-The operational leverage in the business model can capitalise substantially on revenue growth opportunities presented in the pipeline.
-With a solid foundation, strong operational execution, new sales initiatives, focused differentiated offerings, and a healthy balance sheet, we have the opportunity and confidence we can continue to increase the levels of profitability and growth and the Company is well set on its growth path as a unique, end-to-end digital solution enabler.
+As we look into fiscal 2018 and beyond, we see a sizeable project pipeline, in both enterprise solutions across the group and further growth in the content services segment.
+These relate to new product launches such as Conference & Abstract Management (CAMPS), Author Marketing Service (Narritas) and Article Processing Charge Collections System (SciPris), combined with continued solid momentum in both Real Time Processing and Back Office Service segments.
+We expect the business to continue to deliver on its strategy, and we continue to keep a close eye on our costs, as the revised structure and new initiatives continue to take effect in the content delivery segment.
+The operational leverage in the business model enables us to capitalise substantially on revenue growth opportunities presented in the pipeline.
+With a solid foundation, strong operational execution, new sales initiatives, focused differentiated offerings, a healthy balance sheet, and the substantial opportunities identified, the Board has confidence that the Company is well-set on its growth path as a unique, end-to-end digital solution enabler.